timniederhausen/asio-extensions/doc/index.md

 See @ref buildopts for a full list of possible build options.

 Like Asio, AsioExt is header-only by default.
-However, it is also possible to build AsioExt as a separate compilation unit.
+However, it is also possible to build AsioExt as a separate compilation unit (by simply compiling a single additional `.cpp` file).

-Currently, AsioExt has support for CMake as well as GN.
+AsioExt ships with support for two different build systems (CMake, GN) and has been designed in such a way that its build scripts are easily re-usable.

 ## Supported platforms

 Currently, AsioExt is being tested on the following platforms:

+* Windows + Universal Windows
 * Linux
 * mac OS
-* Windows + Universal Windows
+* FreeBSD

 ## Dependencies